Operation Undergo: Aftermath

 The damage to the port was severe and the facilities were not available until November, after Antwerp had been opened.
 Even then, traffic was limited to personnel.
 The reduction of the German heavy coastal batteries allowed use of Boulogne; mine-sweeping had commenced within hours of the success of the 9th Canadian Brigade.
 The capture of the German guns on Cap Gris Nez ended four years of artillery exchanges.
-Dover suffered its last bombardment on 26 September and the mayor was sent a German flag from the batteries to mark the event.
+Five military personnel and 16 civilians were killed by shelling in Dover from 23 to 26 September, when the town was hit by the last artillery barrage.
+The mayor of Dover was sent a German flag from the batteries to mark the event.

 The Canadians were criticised for their performance at Calais and the other Channel ports; their progress was compared unfavourably with that of other Allied units.
 Montgomery commented that the Canadian Army had been "badly handled and very slow".
 Montgomery had a low opinion of Crerar and there has been speculation that Crerar's departure on sick leave was a euphemism for his removal from command.
 His replacement, the energetic Guy Simonds, was much preferred by Montgomery and he commanded the forces that cleared the approaches to Antwerp.

 The commander of 84 Group, RAF, Air Vice Marshal Leslie Brown, displeased Air Marshal Sir Arthur Coningham by his close co-operation with the Canadian Army.
 Coningham wished to see the air force act independently, not in close co-operation with the army and looked for "someone less subservient to the army".
 Once Antwerp had been opened, he replaced Brown with Air-Vice Marshal Edmund Hudleston.